Is It Safe to Consume Flaxseeds During Pregnancy?

 How Many Flaxseeds Can I Consume While Pregnant?

-Flaxseeds must be consumed in moderation during pregnancy, keeping in mind that the requirement for alpha-linolenic acid (ALA) is about 1.4g/day.
-This means you should not consume more than one tablespoon of freshly ground flaxseeds.
-Flaxseeds are common ingredients in our daily diet like bread and bakery items but you must check with your doctor before making them a part of your diet.
+Flaxseeds must be consumed moderately during pregnancy, considering that the alpha-linolenic acid (ALA) requirement is about 1.4g/day.
+You should not consume more than one tablespoon of freshly ground flaxseeds.
+Flaxseeds are common ingredients in our daily diet, like bread and bakery items, but you must check with your doctor before making them a part of your diet.

 Remember, flaxseeds are not safe for consumption during pregnancy.
 The side effects of flaxseeds outweigh their benefits, so it’s best you avoid them.
-If you do want to eat them, take them under medical supervision and in moderation.
-Eat healthy and go for the safest options and welcome a new life into your world without fear!
+Especially flax seeds in pregnancy first trimester.
+If you want to eat them, take them under medical supervision and in moderation.
+Eat healthily, go for the safest options, and welcome a new life into your world without fear!